Mahas1/CoviWeatherInfo/README.md

 This list is not complete, and will be expanded depending on changes to the script(s) and their implementation.

+# So what can it do as of now?
+ - It can tell you a joke.

 # License
 This project is covered under the MIT License.
 For more information, refer [here](./LICENSE).